tytydraco/yessleep/out/A_Guest_at_My_Hotel_Requested_a_Demonic_Symbol_on_His_Bed_I_Should_Never_Have_Done_It_Part_2_The_Dinner.md

 “Great…” I droned.
 “I have to go down there.
 Call me if you need something.”

 But before I paid a visit to security, I walked out front to inspect the planter.
 What Rory said was true.
-More of those giant, black feathers covered the succulent plants and sugar palms used for landscaping.
+More giant, black feathers covered the succulent plants and sugar palms used for landscaping.
 I bent down to look at them and I noticed something else—the tips of the feathers were singed like they had been burnt.
 I could almost feel static in the air again as I recalled the visual of the tall figure walking where I now crouched, and it sent chills to my fingers and ears.
 Had I actually seen something after all?
 Was I not just imagining it?
+And If I had seen something there, was it the same nightmare entity that took the form of my neighbor’s dog, Moose, I’d seen in my apartment?
 I didn’t want to think about it.

 Resort security was down on the basement level along with the loading dock, storerooms, and cafeteria.
 To find the black case, I’d need security to review the cameras.

 “Morning, Morris,” I said, walking in.

 “You mean afternoon.”
-He nodded to a clock showing 12:03PM.
+He nodded to a clock showing 12:09PM.
 Morris was in his fifties, a former flight attendant who left the airline business in search of a career that gave him less to do.
 His entire manner of speaking seemed designed to put off taking action for as long as possible.

 “Well, it’s morning for me.
 Hey, I need your help finding something.
 Last night there was a black, hard plastic shipping case when I walked into 4180.
 But it was gone when I went back later.
 We don’t know whose it is or what happened to it.
 I’d like to check the cameras.”